BeAPI/bea-media-analytics/README.md

 <a href="https://beapi.fr/?utm_source=GitHub&utm_medium=Banner&utm_campaign=bea-media-analytics">![Be API Github Banner](assets/images/banner-github.png)</a>

-# BEA - Find Media
+# BEA - Media Analytics

 If you want to see which media is used and where ?
 This plugin is for you !